-Suppose the solution u to the original equation (\ref{eq:nlw}) exists on time interval I. We will now consider $v=u-\omega$ on I. Denote $E(t)$ to be the energy of v for $t\in I$.
+Now, suppose u(t,x) solves equation (\ref{eq:nlw}) on time interval I. We cut the high frequency evolution $\omega$ from u and denote $v=u-\omega$.
+Let $E(t)$ be the energy of v for $t\in I$.
 By (\ref{IV truc}), we have\\

-Our goal now is to show that the energy of v stays bounded throughout I. Suppose that is true, then by local well-posedness theory, v can be extended beyond I and global well-posedness follows.
-In order to estimate E(t), we take time derivative for the purpose of applying the fundamental theorem of calculus.
-In fact, v satisfies the following equation
+Our goal now is to show that the energy of v stays bounded throughout I. Suppose that is true, then by local well-posedness theory, v can be extended beyond I and global well-posedness follows. v solves the following equation on I: